Rules and Policies

 Self-Administration of Emergency Medications:

-Prior to allowing a student to self-administer emergency medication, the district shall require the following:
+Prior to allowing a learner to self-administer emergency medication, the district shall require the following:

-1. An order from the licensed prescriber for the medication, including a statement that it is necessary for the student to carry the medication and that the student is capable of self-administration.
+1. An order from the licensed prescriber for the medication, including a statement that it is necessary for the learner to carry the medication and that the learner is capable of self-administration.